-Eléonore Bayen is an Assistant Professor at the Sorbonne University Medical School and works in the Neuro-rehabilitation Department of Pitié-Salpêtrière hospital in Paris.
+Eléonore Bayen is Professor of Medicine at Sorbonne University.
+She is the Director of the Neuro-Rehabilitation Department of Pitié-Salpêtrière hospital in Paris (APHP).
 As a physician, she is an expert in the complex care of patients with traumatic brain injury.

 Barack and Michelle Obama